jonpresto/Banking-System-Case-Study/README.md

 # Banking-System-Case-Study
-This simple Bank Model demonstrates Python Object-Oriented Programming (OOP) Techniques.
+This simple Bank Model demonstrates Python Object-Oriented Programming (OOP) methodology.

 ## Prerequisites
 Before you continue, ensure you have a basic understanding of Object-Oriented-Programming.